Arech/nntl/README.md

 ## The Status of the code

 The code in general is pretty stable and could be used for tasks it was made for in production and as a basis for extension.
 However, please note that it's a personal tool I made for my own research, joy and projects.
-I'm very limited on resources, so it can be very unperfect in some (or by some standards - all) points.
+I'm limited on resources, so it can be not very perfect in some points.

 See for yourself and feel free to contact me if you need some help.
 And remember to check the [changelog.md](ChangeLog.md)